Kuoxsr/spindex/README.md

 Since my plans for the future involve hundreds (perhaps _thousands_) of sound files (and their corresponding records in JSON), I needed some way of making the job faster.
 Automating the creation of JSON is one way to do that, since it saves me from having to switch to a text editor over and over again while I edit sound files.

 ## How to set up a sound pack staging area
-I do not recommend running this script on a production folder containing previously created JSON and `.ogg` files, because the existing JSON might contain changes you made manually that are not covered by this script (and various other issues), however, the file that is created uses the prefix `generated_` to avoid collisions, just in case.
+I do not recommend running this script on a production folder containing previously created JSON and `.ogg` files, because the existing JSON might contain changes you made manually that are not covered by this script (and various other issues), however, the file that is created uses the prefix `generated-` to avoid collisions, just in case.

 What I _do_ recommend is setting up a special staging area for the edited files.